 Favorite thing about my job: I'm a nerd at heart, so I love hearing about all the classes students are taking and seeing new ideas and possibilities open up for them intellectually.

-In my free time, I enjoy: biking, yoga, crocheting, and sampling new restaurants
+In my free time, I enjoy: weight-lifting, yoga, crocheting, and seeing movies at the Bryn Mawr Film Institute

 Housing Form Due